aiven/aiven-docs/docs/platform/howto/saml/add-okta-idp.md

 Ensure **IdP initiated login** is enabled.

-### Invalid `RelayState`

-The `Invalid RelayState` error means you are attempting an IdP-initiated auth flow.
-This happens, for example, when you click the Aiven SAML app in Okta.

-Set the `Default RelayState` in Okta to the corresponding console of your account as defined in the **Configure SAML on Okta** section.

 ### The Okta password does not work

 Make sure to use the **Account Link URL** to add the Okta IdP to your